7 dead, dozens hurt after blasts rock Kabul protester's funeral

 Salem Izadyar died at a hospital after he was injured Friday in anti-government protests in Kabul, Afghan media reported.

 Incensed over the Wednesday suicide attack that left 90 dead in Kabul's diplomatic zone, Afghans took to the streets Friday to demand the government's resignation.
+There has been no claim of responsibility.

 At least four people died in the protests as demonstrators hurled stones and Afghan police fired bullets into the air in an attempt to disperse crowds.

+In recent months, the security situation in Kabul and throughout Afghanistan has worsened, heightening residents' anxiety and despair.

-The uptick in violence this week coincides with the Muslim holy month of Ramadan, a period marked by both fasting and contemplation.
-The Taliban claimed responsibility for a car bombing that killed at least 18 people in eastern Afghanistan last Saturday at the start of the holy period.
+The uptick in violence this week coincides with the Muslim holy month of Ramadan, a time of fasting and contemplation.
+The Taliban claimed responsibility at the start of the holy period for a car bombing that killed at least 18 people last Saturday in eastern Afghanistan.

 'Too much civilian suffering'